Viir/bots/README.md

 + Inspect the UI tree of an EVE Online game client process (live or from archived samples): [Alternate UI for EVE Online](https://to.botengine.org/guide/alternate-ui-for-eve-online)

++ [Programming]: Adding a counter to a bot: https://forum.botengine.org/t/i-would-like-to-use-survey-scanner-for-every-even-numbers-of-targets-targetted/3807

 + [Walkthrough, Programming]: Making an EVE Online bot see anomalies and other pilots: [https://youtu.be/pL1zLGYn8jQ](https://youtu.be/pL1zLGYn8jQ)

 + [Walkthrough, Programming]: Programming an EVE Online mining bot to defend against rats: [https://youtu.be/dgV9Ce7f03I](https://youtu.be/dgV9Ce7f03I)